• Skip to main content

 Almond Flour or Almond Meal: I find it doesn't matter which one you use...the two are interchangeable in this recipe.

 Nuts: Use any nuts you like!
-I personally prefer them raw and unsalted since they are less processed than roasted, salted, etc.
+I prefer them raw and unsalted since they are less processed than roasted, salted, etc.

 Nut Butter: I didn’t use nut butter for this recipe, but you can easily substitute the nuts for an equal amount of peanut butter, almond butter, cashew butter, etc.

-Dessert: Turn these energy bites into a delicious dessert by dipping into a silky chocolate ganache and allowing it to set up in the refrigerator.
+Dessert: Turn these energy bites into a delicious dessert by dipping them into a silky chocolate ganache and allowing it to set up in the refrigerator.

 Recipe Tools

 I recommend using a food processor with a minimum power of 600 watts for this recipe.
-Here's my tried and true, long-standing favorite model.

 chocolate dough crumbles in food processor